boostercloud/rocket-file-uploads/README.md

 ```

 ## Azure Roles

+> [!NOTE] Starting at version 0.31.0 this Rocket use **Managed Identities** instead of **Connection Strings**.
+Please,
+> check that you have the required permissions to assign roles https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal-managed-identity#prerequisites

 For uploading files to Azure you need the `Storage Blob Data Contributor` role.
 This can be assigned to a user using the portal or with the next scripts: